 This can be made using just one pot if you have a dutch oven.
 Use it to cook the pasta then after you drain the pasta, use it as your casserole dish.
 You could also use a large cast iron skillet.
 It's just a little harder and potentially messier to boil pasta in a cast iron skillet since the sides are low.

-Don’t want to fire up the oven?
-Make this on the stove top and just stir the cheese in while everything is still hot.
+Don't want to fire up the oven?
+No problem.
+Try making it in a skillet on the stovetop and just stir the cheese in while everything is still hot.

 - 2 lbs ground meat beef, chicken and/or turkey *See post for other ideas

-- Optional: Add 1/2 cup cream cheese sour cream, or half and half for a creamier sauce
+- Optional: Add ½ cup cream cheese, sour cream, or half and half for creamier sauce

 - Cook pasta according to package, drain and set aside.
 To make this using just one pot, use a dutch oven!